This guide will go over:

 After clicking on VeraProtect, you'll be taken to where you can start the enrollment process, first being welcomed by a presentation page giving you an overview of the service.

 On the next page, you have to choose one of the two plans available - monthly and annual - and agree to the terms and conditions presented.
-When done, click on next (or purchase - it might differ depending on whether you're using the iOS app, the android app, or the WebUI).
+When done, click on next.

 The next step consists in filling in your billing information.